biaowww/biaowww.github.io/_posts/2014-03-29-degree-and-childbirth.md

 ---
 layout: post
-title: Highest Degree and Choice of Age for the first child
+title: Highest Degree and Choice of Age for the First Child Birth
 tags:
   - data visualization
   - statistical modeling